-- Depending on patient load and acuity request additional resources as needed for transport, including the use of alternate transportation methods. - Disposition of patients will be directed through ICS taking into consideration protocol and available acute care resources
+Depending on patient load and acuity request additional resources as needed for transport, including the use of alternate transportation methods.

+Disposition of patients will be directed through ICS taking into consideration protocol and available acute care resources

 - For the purpose of this manual, an active hostile incident can be defined as any location where persons are under assault by whatever method and teams comprised of police and fire department personnel are needed to immediately enter the warm zone to provide initial treatment for life threatening injuries and to complete patient "sift and sort" procedures. - Active hostile incident scenes represent challenges in regard to the provision of emergency care.
 Specific adherence to the Clark County EMS System Emergency Medical Care Protocols may not be feasible in these austere environments.
-Therefore, the Southern Nevada Health District authorizes brief and limited departures from protocol. - When acting in a force protection team licensed providers may perform needle decompression, basic airway maneuvers or apply a tourniquet to complete or partial amputations regardless of observed exsanguination. - Patients who are moved to the triage/treatment area will be treated in accordance with the Clark County EMS System Emergency Medical Care Protocols.
+Therefore, the Southern Nevada Health District authorizes brief and limited departures from protocol. - When acting in a rescue task force licensed providers may perform needle decompression, basic airway maneuvers or apply a tourniquet to complete or partial amputations regardless of observed exsanguination.